dalong0514/readnotes/20210102原文复制/2021120The-Pattern-on-the-Stone/2021120The-Pattern-on-the-Stone1001.md

 Decomposition, 115–117

-Design, ix–x .
+Design, ix–x.
 See also  Computer design

 Digital clock, 34–35